-What does a Makeup Artist do?
+What is a Makeup Artist?

 A makeup artist on a film or television production is responsible for creating and maintaining the appearance of every performer who appears on camera.
 Working under the key makeup artist (department head), the makeup artist applies beauty looks, character makeup, aging effects, and light special-effects work for supporting cast and day players throughout the shoot.